mpalourdio/xps13/README.md

 ~~BIOS A12 is [out](http://www.dell.com/support/Home/us/en/19/Drivers/DriversDetails?driverId=W57K8)~~
 BIOS A13 is [out](http://www.dell.com/support/Home/us/en/19/Drivers/DriversDetails?driverId=5K69V)

-- Fixed CPU capped at 0.48GHz after resume from sleep with dell power companion.
-- Fixed touchpad may sometimes freeze in Setup and OS.
-- Fixed G/g password not response in BIOS setting issue.
-- Update suspend/resume protections

 >After downloading a BIOS `.exe` file from one of the links above, you can install the update by copying the `.exe` file to `/boot/efi`.
 Alternatively, you may install the update via a USB device:
  1. Copy the downloaded file to a USB flash device.
 It does not need to be bootable.
  2. Insert the USB flash device into any USB port.